 - There are a number of vendors who provide security systems specifically for this market.
-Self-storage is a unique business and vendors who specialize in this market provide features you need and that are useful in operating your business.
+Self-storage is a unique business, and vendors who specialize in this market provide features that you need and that are useful in operating your business.

-- Many different systems are available.
-For example, access control (keypads or card readers), individual door alarms (hardwired and wireless), CCTV, perimeter beams, graphic displays, etc.
+- Many different systems are available, such as access control (keypads or card readers), individual door alarms (hardwired and wireless), CCTV, perimeter beams, graphic displays, etc.

 - Your marketing plan needs to relate to your security system.
 Security systems can be very effective marketing tools that can increase rates and occupancy.

 - The self-storage software program you use directly impacts your security system.
 It makes little sense to operate two separate systems if they can be interfaced or integrated to accomplish operations automatically.